skysqlinc/skysql-docs/docs/Connecting to Sky DBs/Connect from ‘C’ App.md

 # Code Example

-The following code demonstrates how to use MariaDB Connector/C to connect to MariaDB database products.
+The following code demonstrates how to use MariaDB Connector/C to connect to SkySQL.
 This example uses the [example database and user account](https://mariadb.com/docs/skysql-previous-release/connect/programming-languages/c/example-setup/):

 ```c
 #include <stdio.h>